MaramHarsha/Hot-VPN-Pro-Android-App/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/maramsaiharsha)

 ## (Aura) Anchorfree service is providing free vpn server you can get servers from there.
 ## Note: Images copyrights are given to their respective owners.
 And I am using 3rd party VPN Server Company for this application.
 Aura where you can get free vpn servers.
 [Click here](https://developer.anchorfree.com/) and create an account there.
-For More info check the documentation.
+For More info check the documentation.[Click Here](https://hotvpnpro.netlify.app/)
 Hot VPN Pro – 100% free VPN!
 The best unlimited free VPN App for android.
 Hot VPN Pro – Free VPN proxy, Quick and fast connetion to unblock sites, WiFi hotspot secure and protect privacy.
 Fastest – Connect successfully with high VPN speed.
 Easiest – One tap to connect to VPN proxy server.
 Most Stable – Have lots of free cloud proxy server to provide better VPN service.
 ![WhatsApp Image 2021-08-15 at 12 34 19 AM (2)](https://user-images.githubusercontent.com/73836896/129458360-07fa4637-c643-4533-87fa-62bead47268c.jpeg)